Amazon Echo Show Review

 Recap of the Amazon Echo Show

-Overall, I definitely recommend the Amazon Echo Show.
-It has excellent audio and visual quality and a robust feature set.
-Right now, the equivalent of the original Echo Show is the Echo Show 10.
-But at $250, it’s a bit expensive.
+Overall, I definitely recommend the Amazon Echo Show lineup, even though the original model is no longer available.
+It has excellent audio and visual quality and a robust feature set that continues to expand.
+Right now, the equivalent of the original Echo Show is the Echo Show 10, which features a motorized base that follows you around the room.
+At $249.99, it’s an investment in your smart home.

-If you want cheaper options, there’s the Echo Show 5 ($84.99) and Echo Show 8 ($129.99).
+If you want cheaper options, there’s the Echo Show 5 ($89.99) and Echo Show 8 ($129.99), both offering excellent value for their respective screen sizes.
 Or, you could skip the screen altogether and check out our review of the Amazon Echo Dot for a two-way speaker that can act as the brains of your Alexa smart home.
 But overall, the Amazon Echo Show is intuitive and definitely makes my life a lot more convenient.

 Amazon Echo Show FAQs